dominatorul/Horizon-OC/README.md

 Ensure you are using latest Atmosphere, otherwise the console will not boot<br>

 ## Configuration
-Download the latest configurator on your computer
+Download the latest configurator on your computer<br>
-Run the file
+Run the file<br>
-Select the drive your SD card or UMS device is mounted as Configure the kip to your liking, and in the end, save it
+Select the drive your SD card or UMS device is mounted as<br>
+Configure the kip to your liking, and in the end, save it<br>

 ## Building
 Set up a development enviorment ready to compile Atmosphere<br>